Africa

 Day 9

-This morning we leave Etosha and drive 4-hours southwards through central Namibia to Okonjima.
+This morning we leave Etosha and travel southwards for 3-hours to Okonjima.

 This is the home of the Africat Foundation dedicated to the preservation of Namibia’s large carnivores, but especially leopards and brown hyena.
 Leopards can be radio-tracked from the game viewing vehicle.
 Check in to your lodge before enjoying an afternoon game activity in the reserve.